Terrabits/instrument-server-hello-world/README.md

 ## Client Script

 The `client.py` script is provided for testing.
-It connects to the server, queries `id_string?` and prints the result.
+It connects to the Instrument Server Hello World microservice, queries `id_string?`, then prints the result.

-Here is an example that starts the server in the background, then runs `client.py`:
+`client.py` can be run from the command line as follows:

 ```shell
 scripts/start-in-background